Anhua Machining

 • Prototyping: Vertical mills are ideal for small-batch production and prototyping, where flexibility and ease of setup are priorities.

-• Tool and Die Manufacturing: Vertical CNC mills can handle precision work required for tools, dies, and molds.
+• Tool and Die Manufacturing: Vertical CNC mills can handle the precision work required for tools, dies, and molds.

 • Artistic and Custom Work: For small shops producing artistic, decorative, or custom-designed pieces, vertical mills are more cost-effective and easier to manage.